 Research within the Department of Family and Community Medicine has grown exponentially in recent years.
-The work reflects both the diversity of our patient population and the vast spectrum of interests among our primary care clinician-researchers.
+The work reflects both the diversity of that patient population and the vast spectrum of interests among the primary care clinician-researchers.

-The Department of Family and Community Medicine has a strong history of collaborative research efforts with other departments, including general internal medicine, pediatrics, sports medicine, and public health sciences.
+The Department of Family and Community Medicine has a strong history of collaborative research efforts with other departments and divisions, including general internal medicine, pediatrics, sports medicine and public health sciences.

 Research areas include: